• Skip to main content

 • Two-position manual incline settings

-• No built-in programs to follow
+• There are no built-in programs to follow

-• Ongoing iFIT membership costs $180 per year
+• Ongoing iFit membership costs $180 per year

 #4.
 Horizon T101 Treadmill Series